SAP-archive/kubernetes-deployment-orchestrator/doc/tutorial.md

 ### Shalm to helm

-Shalm chart can be wrapped into helm charts using `shalm package --helm`.
+Shalm charts can be wrapped into helm charts using `shalm package --helm`.
 Shalm uses `pre-upgrade` hooks to implement this.

 ```python